 While diet and exercise can help get rid of excess fat, extra skin can’t be exercised away.
 Tummy tuck surgery removes the excess skin to give the abdomen a contour that suits your body, allowing you to feel more confident, both in and out of clothing.

-Depending on how much excess skin and fat you have there are several options for abdominoplasty.
-Dr. Mathew Plant is one of the few plastic surgeons in Toronto that offers all options for tummy tuck, including his signature short-scar, no drain tummy tuck.
-The most common types of tummy tuck are:
+Depending on how much excess skin and fat you have there are several options for abdominoplasty in Toronto.
+Dr. Mathew Plant is one of the few plastic surgeons in Toronto that offers all options for tummy tuck surgery, including his signature short-scar, no drain tummy tuck.
+The most common types of tummy tucks are:

 This is the abdominoplasty procedure as it has been done for decades and the way most surgeons perform it still.
 It involves an incision from approximately hip to hip and around the belly button.
 Most surgeons tend to put the incision within the skin fold which leaves it somewhat high on the abdomen and potentially visible in certain clothing.
 It also requires surgical drains, which usually stay in place for one to two weeks to collect the fluid that the body tries to accumulate in the space where the skin and fat layer has been separated from the muscle layer below.

 This is a newer technique where special barbed sutures are used to quilt the skin and fat down to the muscles below, eliminating the space where fluid attempts to collect.
 This procedure also involves a scar from hip to hip and around the belly button, typically located directly where the skin folds over.

 This is Dr. Plant’s modification of the drainless tummy tuck.
 The scar is located several centimeters lower than the average so that it sits low and is covered by most clothing.
 It is also typically five to 10 cm shorter than the average scar, which helps keep it short enough to hide within a bikini bottom.